OpenBankingUK/read-write-api-docs-pub/resources and data models/event notifications/event-notifications.md

 The Event Notification resource is used by a ASPSP to notify a TPP of an event.

-This resource description should be read in conjunction with a compatible Real Time Event Notification Profile or Aggregated Polling Profile.
+This resource description should be read in conjunction with a compatible Real Time Event Notification Profile.

 ### Profile Compatibility